QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 ### Installing kernel in Fedora VM

 In Fedora based VM, you need to install `qubes-kernel-vm-support` package.
-This package include required additional kernel module and initramfs addition required to start Qubes VM (for details see
+This package includes required additional kernel module and initramfs addition required to start Qubes VM (for details see
 [template implementation](/doc/template-implementation/)).
 Additionally you need some GRUB tools to create its configuration.
 Note: you don't need actual